johnfairh/Bebop/docs/markdown.md

 Bebop always searches the docs being built for matches.

-By default, on macOS, it also tries to search the Apple docs for references to framework types, generating links to `developer.apple.com`.
+By default, on macOS, it also tries to link identifiers to the Apple docs on `developer.apple.com`.
 Disable this with `--no-apple-autolink`.
-Use it on Linux with `--apple-autolink-xcode-path`.
+Post Xcode 12.5 this is best-effort based on a static config file.

 Autolink to other Jazzy or Bebop online doc sites with `remote_autolink`.